Konstantin Biebl

-Konstantin Biebl (26 February 1898, Slavětín – 12 November 1951, Prague) was a Czech poet and writer.
+Konstantin Biebl (26 February 1898 – 12 November 1951) was a Czech poet and writer.
 His first collection of poems was released in 1923, and his last in 1951, the year of his death by suicide.
 During that time he also travelled widely as a reporter.
 Biebl was a member of the Communist Party Czechoslovakia, and was closely associated with other Czech Communist writers and poets including Jiří Wolker and Vítězslav Nezval.

 Biography

 Early life

 Konstantin Biebl was born in Slavětín near Louny, Bohemia, then Austria-Hungary.
 His father was a dentist in Louny, given to writing poetry and painting.
 He committed suicide in 1916 while serving as a surgeon in Galicia.
 Arnošt Ráž, a brother of Konstantin's mother, was a poet.
 Konstantin studied at gymnasium first in Louny (1909–1914) and then in Malá Strana, Prague.
 In 1916 he was recruited into the army and sent to Sambir.
 When his father died, he was sent home where he partly faked tuberculosis (the diagnosis was uncertain) and was hospitalized in Louny.
 He completed his studies in Prague in June 1917 and was sent to the Balkan Front.
 He fought in Montenegro and was injured, taken captive, and condemned to death.
 He escaped, and, suffering from tuberculosis, was hospitalized in Sarajevo and from there transported to Louny (Jiří Wolker was inspired by his war tale and wrote a short story called Ilda about it).